playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 </ng-template>
 ```

-However, when you create a view from a template, you're able to display them on screen.
-When a view is displayed on screen, they're then called an _embedded view_.
+However, when you create a view from a template, you're able to display them on-screen.
+When a view is displayed on-screen, they're then called an _embedded view_.
 So, when we render a template using `ngTemplateOutlet`, we are creating a view from a template, then embedding the view in the view that you called the `ngTemplateOutlet` in.

 As such, the following code example would create the view hierarchy in the chart below the code sample: